What is a robust retrofit and why would I want one?

 For example, a diverse range of benefits is recognised in Figure ES.2 of the IEA’s report:

-Required reading: “Capturing the Multiple Benefits of Energy Efficiency“.
+Recommended reading: “Capturing the Multiple Benefits of Energy Efficiency“.

 2. The key benefits of a robust retrofit

 Let’s start by contrasting what we want (a good, robust retrofit) with what we don’t want (a bad retrofit).

 In your head or on paper, make your own list under the headings “A good retrofit…” and “A bad retrofit…”

 E.g. A good retrofit…. does not suffer from overheating in summer

 The table below highlights some key differences, but is not an exhaustive list:

 A good retrofit should add to the value of the building for a number of reasons:

 - There are some home buyers already looking for homes that are comfortable and inexpensive to heat.